Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 1. On Nano (local) disconnect from wifi and connect an ethernet cable between your laptop and Nano.
 2. On Nano terminal, type `ifconfig`, and check IP address under eth0: inet6 fe80::c201:6356:5485:f149
+3. On MAC laptop, go to "System Settings" and seach for "Sharing".
+   Click on the "?" icon next to "Internet Sharing".
+Select the following:

+   > Share your connection from: Wifi

+   > To computers using: \*Check all boxes with "Ethernet"\*

+   Finally, enable internet sharing by toggling the switch.